LEMONADE

 The video below is a pretty good representation of how a print gets onto a tee shirt, although it's a very basic set up, that light source is rather make do and mend, the principle is the same, light proof image, a light sensitive emulsion coated onto a polyester meshed screen, a uv light source and water to wash it out with.....

-So that's how you get a screen print.
+That's how you get a screen print.

 Our main work is onto garments, bags and other textiles.